-Wastewater - Urban Core (all areas within HRM with central wastewater service.)
+Wastewater Regional Development Charge (all areas within HRM with wastewater service.)

-Water - Urban Core (all areas within HRM with central water service.)
+Water Regional Development Charge (all areas within HRM with water service.)

 Regional Development Charge (RDC) Frequently Asked Questions

-At the time of the RDC approval in 2014, Halifax Water did not have all the components of a water system master plan.
-Since 2014, and in keeping with the NSUARB’s requirement to update the RDC after five years, Halifax Water has completed a comprehensive infrastructure master plan for both water and wastewater.
+At the time of the RDC approval in 2014, Halifax Water did not have all the components of a water system master plan fully identified.
+Halifax Water has completed a comprehensive infrastructure master plan for both water and wastewater.
 The charges are reflective of the infrastructure required to service growth over the next 20 years.

 Currently, if the RDC for water or for wastewater is above $100,000, the applicant can defer payment of 25% of the respective RDC for water and/or wastewater.
 In either scenario, the deferred amount goes as a lien on the property tax account through HRM.
 The deadline for repayment of the deferred amount is two (2) years from the issuance of the building permit.
 Interest will not be applied if the balance is paid in full within two (2) years.
 Any unpaid balance could initiate a tax sale process.